USAMRICD-UW-Fred-Hutch-Cancer-Research/Chaplains-Service-Alter-Calls/Chaplain_CMC_Journals/DRAFT_Schedule.md

 # 3. Turning the head when hit (rolling with punches)
 # 4. Higher Power (God El)
 # 5. Giving and REstoration of hope
-# 6. doing someTHING for someone else (Labor El, Payer if disabled)
+# 6. Doing someTHING for someone else (Labor El, Payer if disabled)
 # 7. Doing more than the church did about something important
 # 8. Richeous movements and the government
-# 9. satanic avoidance, and defenses
+# 9. Satanic avoidance, and defenses
 # 10. Calvary and Congress
 # 11. Unionizing
 # 12. Community Boundries